Webinar tips and tricks

 Some Slack channels are a good way to drive traffic to your registration page.
 Just like LinkedIn, look for engagement and target fit.

 Facebook groups are super engaging.
 People get notified and it’s easier to get some traffic out of it.
-For crowded groups, make sure you post at the calm tim
+For crowded groups, make sure you post at a good time.

 If you don’t know Growthhackers.com or Inbound.org, you should definitely check it out.
 Those communities share the best links around marketing and growth.
 My advice is to participate actively there before considering sharing your own stuff.
 Also, make sure your webinar will bring a real value to their members.